-Task 1- Implement a bounded buffer.
-This will be a buffer of pointers to Matrix structs (records).
-The datatype should be "Matrix bigmatrix[MAX]", and the bounded buffer will be limited to MAX size.
+Task 1- Implement the "bigmatrix" bounded buffer as described above.
+The "bigmatrix" bounded buffer is a buffer of pointers to Matrix structs (records).
+The buffer should be limited to BOUNDED_BUFFER_SIZE size.

 Task 2 - Implement get() and put() routines for the bounded buffer.